PyNIO

 history

-An NioFile object has three standard attributes:
+A NioFile object has the following standard attributes:

 Methods:

-Class NioOptions: Specify format-specific options
+Class NioOptions: Specify options

 Constructor: options()